-- Q What are your development plans? - A We continuously improve server performance.
-On the feature front, automatic sharding and synchronous replication, and a subset of SQL are the major goals for 2016-2018.
-We have an open roadmap to which we encourage anyone to add feature requests. - Q Who is developing Tarantool? - A There is an engineering team employed by Mail.Ru check out our commit logs on github.com/tarantool.
+- Q Who is developing Tarantool? - A There is an engineering team employed by Mail.Ru check out our commit logs on github.com/tarantool.
 The development is fully open.
-Most of the connectors' authors, and the maintainers for different distributions, come from the wider community. - Q How serious is Mail.Ru about Tarantool? - A Tarantool is an open source project, distributed under a BSD license, so it does not depend on any one sponsor.
-However, it is an integral part of the Mail.Ru backbone, so it gets a lot of support from Mail.Ru. - Q Are there problems associated with being an in-memory server?

-A The principal storage engine is designed for RAM plus persistent storage.
+Most of the connectors' authors, and the maintainers for different distributions, come from the wider community. - Q Are there problems associated with being an in-memory server? - A The principal storage engine (memtx) is designed for RAM plus persistent storage.
 It is immune to data loss because there is a write-ahead log.
 Its memory-allocation and compression techniques ensure there is no waste.
 And if Tarantool runs out of memory, then it will stop accepting updates until more memory is available, but will continue to handle read and delete requests without difficulty.
-However, for databases which are much larger than the available RAM space, Tarantool has a second storage engine which is only limited by the available disk space.
+However, for databases which are much larger than the available RAM space, Tarantool has a second storage engine (vinyl) which is only limited by the available disk space. - Q Can I store (large) BLOBs in Tarantool?